4th Mid-Atlantic Ottoman Studies Workshop

 Event Description

-We are pleased to announce that Princeton University will host the fourth meeting of the Mid-Atlantic Ottomanist Workshop on 27-28 October 2023.
+Princeton University will host the fourth meeting of the Mid-Atlantic Ottomanist Workshop on 27-28 October 2023.
 This workshop will provide an opportunity for scholars of Ottoman studies to gather, discuss their research, and receive substantive feedback.
 This initiative aims to bring together scholars of all stages based in the mid-Atlantic region who are working to advance the study of the Ottoman Empire as well as its interactions with the wider world from the 15th century through the early 20th century.

 The theme of the 2023 workshop will be “Networks and Networking in the Ottoman Empire”.
 From Sufi-guild networks in early-modern Istanbul, to the army-civilian networks forged by the Committee of Union and Progress in the early twentieth century, a dense matrix of relations and interactions linked the Ottoman state to its subjects, mediated between different sections of society, and connected the Ottoman world with people, ideas, and commodities from other geographic regions.
 This workshop will seek to understand how social, cultural/cross-cultural, diplomatic, entrepreneurial, and geo-spatial networks, influenced the course of Ottoman history.